What are the benefits of using file-sharing protocols in embedded device networks?

 Why use SMB when NFS is available?

 NFS is only natively available on Linux/Unix platforms.
 Using it on a Windows machine is not easy, if at all possible.
-Besides, NFS is considered to be less secure than SMB.
+Besides, NFS is considered to be less secure than the encrypted SMB protocol.

 Can I run NQE™ on my platform, which is a very specific, real-time OS?